-The Hungarian swimmer of 19 years Kristof Milak has won wins the world gold in 1: 50.73 downgrading the second by almost 1 time: 51.51 achieved by the American Michael Phelps at the 2009 World Cup in Rome.
+The 19-year-old Hungarian swimmer Kristof Milak has won wins the world gold in 1: 50.73 downgrading the second by almost 1 time: 51.51 achieved by the American Michael Phelps at the 2009 World Cup in Rome.

-This brand makes Hungarian the first man who is not Phelps to beat the butterfly mark of 200 since the year 2001.
-Until now, no one besides the American had gone down one minute 52 seconds in this distance.
+This brand makes the Hungarian the first man who is not Phelps to beat the record of 200 butterfly since 2001.
+Until now, no one other than the American had dropped a minute 52 seconds into this distance.

-In the test it has surpassed in Japanese 3,13 seconds Daiya Hedge (1: 53.86) that reached the goal in second place, overcoming the greatest advantage that Phelps got over an opponent, of 3,04 seconds, in the Melbourne World Cup of 2007.
+In the test it has surpassed in Japanese 3,13 seconds Daiya Hedge (1: 53.86) who reached the finish line in second place, surpassing Phelps' biggest advantage over a rival, of 3,04 seconds, at the 2007 Melbourne World Cups.

 STOP THE PRESSES!
 A fantastic new World Record from 19-year old Kristóf Milák of Hungary in the Men's 200m Fly beating Michael Phelps old mark of 1: 51.51, set a decade ago in Rome, with a new time of 1: 50.73… Outstanding! 💪👑#Swimming #FINAGwangju2019 pic.twitter.com/Qr2DiOGDG3

 - FINA (@ fina1908) 24 de julio de 2019

 3. Chad le Clos (South Africa) 1: 54.15

 6 Zach Harting (United States) 1: 55.69

 8. Tamas Kenderesi (Hungary) 1: 57.10